Questions rule, ok. Not presentations. Not the building of nation states ... just questions. Is it time for this history to be revisited ... ?

 Note: Material presented on this website is researched, compiled/recompiled and written by Ken Cozens and Dan Byrnes, unless otherwise indicated.
 Formatting and style of information delivery is © Kenneth J. Cozens (London) and Dan Byrnes (Australia) 2006=2008.

-(Where " -Ed" is referred to in text in various files, it mostly refers to Dan Byrnes as the webmaster for this project)
+(Where " -Ed" is referred to in the text in various files, it mostly refers to Dan Byrnes as the Webmaster for this project)

-This website was relaunched on the Net on 4 July 2006 at:
+This website was relaunched on the Net in April 2019 at: www.danbyrnes.com.au

 About the authors: